samyeyo/LuaRT-Studio/README.md

 * Support for using ttf font files
 * LuaCheck updated to 0.26
 * Updated mobdebug to support LuaRT objects.
-* New project option to Show/Hide console window
+* New project option to Show/Hide console window.
+* Local Lua 5.4.4 console

 ## Installation